WebsiteDeployment

 Protocols

-A protocol is a standardized set of rules that define how computers send and receive information, and how applications such as
+A protocol is a standardized set of rules that define how computers send and receive information, and how applications such as browsers process data

 Quality Assurance Plan